 - 1. Quit SpamSieve and your mail program. - 2.
 Open your Applications folder and select SpamSieve. - 3.
-While holding down the Command and Option keys on the keyboard, double-click the SpamSieve icon x-spamsieve://default?k=ShowResetAlert&v=YES x-spamsieve://default?k=ShowResetAlert&v=YES
+While holding down the Command and Option keys on the keyboard, double-click the SpamSieve icon.

-Note: If holding down the Command and Option keys does not work for you, you can instead click this $\rm link^{161}$ before launching SpamSieve.
+Note: If holding down the Command and Option keys does not work for you, you can instead enter this command: